Hi !

 That being said, I think technologies that exist outside market logics—like the web—are great tools for popular education and can be catalysts for major social transformations.
 I believe that questioning technology doesn't mean rejecting the intellectual stimulation and the multiple and sometimes vernacular uses that can emerge from building thoughtful, human-centered tools.

-Beyond my work and my interest in tech, I find peace and meaning in cycling, fatherhood, music and avant-garde art niches.
+Beyond my work and my interest in tech, I find meaning in fatherhood, peace in cycling and interest in music and avant-garde art.
 This website has no other ambition for the moment than to occupy my little corner of the web and centralize the places where I like to spend time.